A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Introduction

-More recently, the connection between RBF interpolation, {\it Generalized Least Squares (GLSQ)} \cite{sacks1989} and its extension to the Best Unbiased Linear Estimator (BLUE) problem has been established \cite{Nielsen2005,Lophaven2002a, Lophaven2002b}.
+More recently, the connection between RBF interpolation, {\it Generalized Least Squares (GLSQ)} \cite{sacks1989} and its extension to the Best Unbiased Linear Estimator (BLUE) problem has been established \cite{Nielsen2005,Lophaven2002a,Lophaven2002b}.
 If the covariance matrix of a GLSQ (and BLUE) problem is described by a symmetric kernel matrix of an RBF problem among other conditions, the two problems become equivalent.
-Although GLSQ is of high interest to the statistics community, as shown by the high number of citations of \cite{sacks1989}, the lack of fast solvers limits its application to small to medium size problems \cite{Lophaven2002a, Lophaven2002b}.
-Moreover, many of these statistical problems involve higher than zero- and linear-order polynomial regression \cite{Yalavarthy2007, Yalavarthy2007a, Romero2000, Martin2004, Martin2005, Simpson98}.
+Although GLSQ is of high interest to the statistics community, as shown by the high number of citations of \cite{sacks1989}, the lack of fast solvers limits its application to small to medium size problems \cite{Lophaven2002a,Lophaven2002b}.
+Moreover, many of these statistical problems involve higher than zero- and linear-degree polynomial regression \cite{Yalavarthy2007,Yalavarthy2007a,Romero2000,Martin2004,Martin2005,Simpson98}.
 By exploiting the connection between GLSQ and RBFs, we will be able to solve GLSQ using the fast solvers developed in the RBF and integral equation communities.

 For the BLUE Kriging estimator there is less need of higher order polynomials.
 In many cases quadratic is sufficient for high accuracy estimation.
-For the matlab DACE Kriging toolbox \cite{Lophaven2002a, Lophaven2002b} the highest polynomial accuracy is set to quadratic.
-In our paper we demonstrate the difference between constant, linear and quadratic BLUE estimates.
-As shown in the results in Section \ref{results}, the quadratic interpolant leads to much better estimate than constant and linear ones.
-In addition, in \cite{Astrid:2007} the author uses second order polynomial BLUE for repairing surfaces.
+The quadratic interpolant leads to much better estimate than constant or linear.
+In addition, in \cite{Astrid:2007} the author uses second degree polynomial BLUE for repairing surfaces.

 Recently Gumerov et al. \cite{Gumerov2007} developed a RBF solver with a Krylov subspace method in conjunction with a preconditioner constructed from Cardinal functions.
-We note that this approach, to our knowledge, is the state of the art for zero-order interpolation in $\mathbb{R}^{3}$ with a biharmonic spline.
+We note that this approach, to our knowledge, is the state of the art for zero-degree interpolation in $\mathbb{R}^{3}$ with a biharmonic spline.
 This makes it very useful for interpolation problems in computer graphics.
-On the other hand, its application to regression problems such as GLSQ is rather limited.
+On the other hand, its application to regression problems such as GLSQ is limited.

 A domain decomposition method was developed in \cite{beatson2000} by Beatson et al. This method is a modification of the Von Neumann's alternating algorithm, where the global solution is approximated by iterating a series of local RBF interpolation problems.
 This method is promising and has led to (coupled with multi-pole expansions) $O(N\log (N))$ computational cost for certain interpolation problems.